uwindsorcss/css-discord-bot/README.md

 ## Getting Started

-_**Warning**: This bot was designed to work on Unix-based OS.
+_**Warning**: This bot was designed to work on a Unix-based OS.
 We strongly recommend installing with docker._

 To get the bot up and running, you need to set up two configuration files: `.env` and `config.yaml`.